jamesfrazier81/liberty-wildlife/wp-content/plugins/wp-smushit/readme.txt

 <a href="https://garage.godaddy.com/wordpress-plugin-partner-program/directory/?cvosrc=advocacy.evangelism.WP3" rel="nofollow"><img src="https://garage.godaddy.com/wp-content/uploads/badges/godaddy-plugin-partner-program-badge.svg" title="GoDaddy Plugin Program Partner" alt="GoDaddy Plugin Program Partner"/></a>

+= Compress any Image in any Directory =

+In addition to smushing your media uploads, you may want to compress the images stored in other folders.
+Smush now lets you compress any image in any directory so that you can optimize all the images on your site – including NextGEN images and the images in EVERY WordPress plugin and theme package!

 ★★★★★ <br>
 “I had no idea that my page load time was being dragged down by the images.
 The plugin nearly halved the time it took.” - <a href="http://profiles.wordpress.org/karlcw">karlcw</a>